“Anxiety isn’t weakness. Living with anxiety, turning up and doing stuff with anxiety, takes a strength most will never

 The whole security exercise, as important as it might be, can be a source of stress for all of us.
 Depending on the airport, the insanity starts with the barking of orders from security staff and goes into the chaos of being rushed through unpacking nearly everything you have with you, basically undressing in public, having a full-body x-ray, the inevitable public pat-down that is enough to send me over the edge, and the mad rush to get dressed and repacked while making sure you don’t leave any of your belongings behind.
 For me, it all boils down to not being okay with strangers going through my things or worse, touching me for no reason!
 My brain understands that there is no reason to be anxious about this process but it is my pressure point all the same.
 I identified this process as my source of anxiety because the minute I get beyond the security check, my tummy settles and all is well.
 The battle that took place in my body from my home to the security line is over and my mind thankfully shifts into vacay mode.

-So, do you know what part of your travel triggers your anxiety?
+Do you know you know what part of your travel triggers your anxiety?
 Maybe the security check is a pain point for you too.
 Maybe the thought of takeoff and landing gets your tummy in knots or you fret that your travel plans aren’t going to go as planned.
 Maybe language barriers or dealing with foreign currencies bring on minor panic attacks.
-Whatever your trigger, understanding why your tummy is in a knot can help you to manage your stress a little better.
+Whatever your trigger, understanding why your body might be reacting like it is can help you to manage your stress a little better.